makise-homura/rumia/README.md

     "div193-host195.organization.com" could have a fancy name of "Host 195");
     or it could be a beautifized name using symbols that are not allowed in a typical hostname (e.g. host "twilight-sparkle" may have fancy name of "Твайлайт" in Russian language).
-Makes no sense if `ssh_enabled` doesn't exist.
+Makes no sense if `temp_enabled` doesn't exist.
 If fancy name or hostname (when fancy name is not used) is longer than 8 characters, it will be truncated.